-The Monument is a Grade 1 listed building (the highest designation possible) and Scheduled Monument and its restoration project included the extensive and time-consuming task of cleaning and repairing the Monument’s famous Portland stonework.
+The Monument to the Great Fire of London is a Grade 1 listed building (the highest designation possible) and Scheduled Monument and its restoration project included the extensive and time-consuming task of cleaning and repairing the Monument’s famous Portland stonework.
 The project also including re-gilding of its impressive golden orb situated at the very top.

 During the closure, new lighting was added to the viewing platform, which allows visitors to enjoy panoramic views of the London skyline 160ft above all year round.